nhsconnect/integration-adaptors/mhs/operating-mhs-adaptor.md

 ```

 - The start of the log line included a datetime-stamp in ISO8601 timestamp format and always in UTC timezone.

+- The above example does not contain an `inbound_message_id` as this log is from outbound.
+Only logs from inbound that are not unsolicited will contain this id.

 - The end of the log line contains some log messages: